174th Attack Wing

-The 174th Attack Wing (174 ATKW) is a unit of the New York Air National Guard, stationed at Hancock Field Air National Guard Base, Syracuse, New York.
+The 174th Attack Wing is a unit of the New York Air National Guard, stationed at Hancock Field Air National Guard Base, Syracuse, New York.
 The 174th is equipped with the MQ-9 Reaper.
 If activated to federal service, the Wing is gained by the United States Air Force Air Combat Command.

-Overview
+Mission

-The 174th Attack Wing currently operates the MQ-9 Reaper Remotely Piloted Aircraft (RPA).
-Its mission is to provide qualified airmen and weapon systems engaging in global air, space and cyberspace operations; supporting homeland defense, joint operations and aid to civil authorities at the direction of the Governor.
+The 174th Attack Wing currently operates the MQ-9 Reaper medium-altitude long-endurance unmanned aerial vehicle (UAV).
+Its mission is to provide qualified airmen and weapon systems engaging in global air, space and cyberspace operations; supporting homeland defense, joint operations, and aid to civil authorities at the direction of the Governor.

 Units

 The 174th Attack Wing consists of the following major units: